SongJoo1993/FlickScout/README.md

    Replace <your_mongodb_uri> with the connection URI for your MongoDB Atlas database.
 Also, generate a secure <your_secret_key> for signing JSON Web Tokens (JWT) used in authentication.

 #### Running the Application
-To start the Movie Search Engine application, follow these steps:
+To start the Flick Scout application, follow these steps:
 1. In the my-app folder, start the front-end development server:
    ```sh
    npm run dev